jjmschofield/gocrawl/README.md

 * Are our log statements blocking?
     * At high concurrency our logs to stdout are actually impacting performance quite noticeably
     * Maybe we could stream the log statements in a non-blocking way or make use of a logging library to reduce the impact of this?
-* Could we be keeping goroutines spinning longer then needed?
-  * We aren't currently buffering channels, and work around the our circular structure can cause by spinning up a gorouting to push to the channel as soon as it can
-  * What kind of impact does this have (it sounds bad)?
-  * Maybe buffering our channels will allow these goroutines to exit and have some impact?

 ## Thanks to
 [Renee French](http://reneefrench.blogspot.com/) for the wonderful gopher icon from [this github repo]( https://github.com/egonelbre/gophers ).